Last updated 11 August, 2022.

 These are listed down the side of the model.

-Let’s now work through all the different missions you can take, starting with those good strategies that will maximise your chances for success.
-Afterwards, we will look at the bad strategies (read: deadly) alongside action you can take to move into a position of safety.
-And finally we will look at the down right ugly...
+Let’s now work through all the different missions you can take, starting with those good strategies that will maximize your chances for success.
+Afterward, we will look at the bad strategies (read: deadly) alongside actions you can take to move into a position of safety.
+And finally, we will look at the downright ugly...

 The Good Missions

 - Volume = High

 A high volume of customers who purchase through a self-service platform for a low-price and with a low-cost acquisition.